Ahsan Manzil: History

 During the Mughal era, Sheikh Enayetullah, the then Zamindar of the Jalalpur Pargana (Faridpur-Barisal), had a garden house on this property and later added a palace, which he called Rang Mahal.
 He was buried on the northeast corner of the palace yard (the gravesite was ruined in early 1900s).
 Around 1740, his son, Sheikh Matiullah, sold the property to French traders, who erected a trading house beside the property.
 On 22 June 1757, the French left the trading house and in 1785, transferred the property to a French tradesman named Champigni, and retaken it at 1801.
 After the 1814 Treaty of Paris, they claimed all their left properties at Dhaka, and in 1827 the property was again returned to the French.
 Eventually, they decided to sell all their properties in Dhaka.
 In 1830, Khwaja Alimullah purchased the property from them.
 Alimullah renovated the property, turning the trading house into a residence and adding a stable and a family mosque.
 After his death, his son Khwaja Abdul Ghani named the property Ahsan Manzil after his son, Khwaja Ahsanullah.
 He hired Martin and Company, a European construction and engineering firm, to make a master plan for their residence.
 The palace was constructed during 1859–1872.
 The old building was renamed Andar Mahal and the new building, Rangmahal.

 On 7 April 1888, a tornado severely damaged Ahsan Manzil and it was temporarily abandoned.
 With the exception of Rangmahal, which only required repairs, all buildings had to be rebuilt.
 Abdul Ghani and Ahsanullah continued renovations.
 What was previously the French trading house was rebuilt as a two-storey building similar to the Rangmahal.
 A wooden bridge connected the first floors of the two buildings.
 The palace was repaired again following the 1897 Assam earthquake.
-After Ahsanullah's death in 1901, the property again changed hands due in part to disagreements within the family.
 It became a slum for a period after the government acquired it in 1952 under the East Bengal Estate Acquisition Act.

 The Government of Bangladesh acquired the palace and property in 1985 and began renovating it, taking care to preserve the remaining structure.
 Renovations were completed in 1992 and the ownership was transferred to the Bangladesh National Museum.
 Part of the northern side of the property was given to the Dhaka City Corporation while half of the Andarmahal and the Nawab residential area were beyond acquisition.
 Just under 5 acre was then used for the museum.